 Alrighty, so we’re now on the far side of the MBTA subway system!
 Well, welcome to the suburban hellscape known as Braintree, I guess.

-Chronologically, Taser and I came here after Quincy Adams (which was after North Quincy, Charles/MGH, and Alewife).
+Chronologically, my friend and I came here after Quincy Adams (which was after North Quincy, Charles/MGH, and Alewife).
 After getting off the bus (which the operator almost forgot about us hitting “stop request”), we were in the Braintree busway.
 The mezzanine is standard in design, not much to complain about.
 The busway seems a little overkill in size, but comes in handy.
 There’s also a bridge linking the mezzanine areas with the parking garage.
 The station is also directly connected to MA-3.
 Neat.

 The area was under construction, but moving on to the Commuter Rail platform, it seems normal enough with the island platform and a shelter.
 Wait, what?